 The four copper-gold porphyry targets currently known within the El Cobre Project, Villa Rica (Raya Tembrillo), Norte, Encinal, and El Porvenir, are defined by distinct Cu-Au soil anomalies, discrete, positive magnetic features and a large IP chargeability anomaly.
 The largest target area is the Villa Rica zone.
+First pass drilling at the Villa Rica (Raya Tembrillo) target in 2017 intersected a chalcocite dominant enriched copper zone right from surface as well as hypogene mineralisation at depth.
+At this time the extent and orientation of both the hypogene and enriched mineralisation are not understood.
+Further drilling in the area is planned.

-Limited past RC and diamond drill testing at Encinal, El Porvenir, and Norte has returned wide intercepts of porphyry copper-gold and narrow zones of intermediate sulphidation epithermal gold-silver vein mineralisation, with selected intercepts as follows:
+Limited past RC and diamond drill testing at the Encinal, El Porvenir, and Norte targets has returned wide intercepts of porphyry copper-gold and narrow zones of intermediate sulphidation epithermal gold-silver vein mineralization, with selected intercepts as follows:

-El Porvenir Zone: The El Porvenir Zone is located roughly 1.5km east of the Raya Tembrillo showing within the Villa Rica zone.
-Drilling has demonstrated that the system persists at least to 400 m depth.
+El Porvenir Zone: Drilling has demonstrated that the system persists at least to 400 m depth.
 Significant copper and gold grades were intersected such as 0.16% Cu and 0.39 g/t Au over 290 m in hole DDH04CB1.
-In addition, hole EC-13-004 intersected 0.23% Cu and 0.36 g/t Au over 106 m, to a depth of 504 m, again indicating potentially significant mineralisation at depth.
-No drilling has been conducted at El Porvenir since 2013.
+In addition, hole EC-13-004 intersected 0.23% Cu and 0.36 g/t Au over 106 m, to a depth of 504 m, again indicating potentially significant mineralization at depth.
+On December 5, 2017, Almadex announced results for holes 040 and 042, the first holes drilled on this target since 2013.
+Intercepts in hole EC-17-040 included 108.00 meters grading 0.88 g/t Au and 0.29% Cu, and 80.00 meters grading 1.11 g/t Au and 0.36% Cu.

-Encinal Zone: The Encinal Zone is located roughly 2.5km southeast of the recently identified Raya Tembrillo Zone, and roughly 1km south of the El Porvenir zone.
-Hole CB5 intersected a highly altered breccia pipe containing fragments of stockwork veining and porphyry mineralisation across which 15 meters returned 1.63 g/t Au and 0.12% Cu.
-The breccia pipe occurs in a large alteration zone, IP chargeability high and magnetics low which has not been tested to depth.
-On June 19, 2017, Almadex announced that a new area of exposed stockwork quartz veining and gold mineralisation had been identified in the Encinal Zone.
-On June 29, 2017, Almadex announced the results of initial drilling on this exposed stockwork (Hole EC-17-025) which returned results including 34.47 metres grading 0.73 g/t Au and 0.20% Cu.
-Almadex is reviewing the data gathered to date at Encinal to prioritize further drill targets.
+Encinal Zone: Drilling in 1998 (Hole CB5) intersected a highly altered breccia pipe containing fragments of stockwork veining and porphyry mineralisation across which 18.28 meters returned 1.42 g/t Au and 0.10% Cu.
+The breccia pipe occurs in a large alteration zone, IP chargeability high and magnetics low.
+On June 19, 2017 Almadex announced that a new area of exposed stockwork quartz veining and gold mineralisation had been identified in the Encinal zone.
+On June 29, 2017 Almadex announced the results of initial drilling on this exposed stockwork (Hole EC-17-025) which returned results including 34.47 meters grading 0.73 g/t Au and 0.20% Cu.